Hereditary ATTR amyloidosis with polyneuropathy is under-recognized, debilitating, and progressive, and early diagnosis is critical1-4

 Amyloid fibrils

-Amyloid fibrils can deposit in various organs and cause systemic dysfunction.1,7
+Amyloid fibrils can deposit in various organs and cause systemic dysfunction.1,11

-- The aggregation of amyloid in organs and tissues, including nerves, causes the symptoms of hereditary ATTR amyloidosis1,7
+The aggregation of amyloid in organs and tissues, including nerves, causes the symptoms of hereditary ATTR amyloidosis.1,11

 Abbreviation: TTR, transthyretin.

-Hereditary ATTR amyloidosis with polyneuropathy has significant morbidity and can have debilitating physical symptoms that significantly impact patients’ QoL2,3
+Hereditary ATTR amyloidosis with polyneuropathy has significant morbidity and can have debilitating physical symptoms that significantly impact patients’ quality of life and independence2

 Suspect and diagnose

-Look for red-flag symptoms in patients with peripheral sensorimotor neuropathy
+Look for red-flag symptoms in patients with peripheral sensorimotor neuropathy2

-Suspect and diagnose hereditary ATTR amyloidosis with polyneuropathy early by looking for clusters of the following findings2,8:
+Suspect and diagnose hereditary ATTR amyloidosis with polyneuropathy early by looking for clusters of the following findings2:

 Family history of hereditary ATTR amyloidosis